-Level 4 Long term, widespread positive influence: Any one of the following attributes would lead to the award of 4 merits Constantly seeking out more challenging tasks by completing extension tasks in every lesson demonstrating an excellent level of resilience.
-Consistently outstanding approach to Scholarship as demonstrated by achieving excellent standards or outstanding improvements in attainment.
-Consistently outstanding behaviour promoting good Fellowship and making the pupil a role model within the school community.
-4 Merits.
-Awards made in the end of term assembly by the Headmaster Headmaster & Deputy Headmaster
+Long term, widespread positive influence:

+Any one of the following attributes would lead to the award of 4 praise points

+- Constantly seeking out more challenging tasks by completing extension tasks in every lesson demonstrating an excellent level of resilience. - Consistently outstanding approach to Scholarship as demonstrated by achieving excellent standards or outstanding improvements in attainment. - Consistently outstanding behaviour promoting good Fellowship and making the pupil a role model within the school community

+4 Praise

+points.

+Awards

+made

+in the end

+of term

+assembly

+by the

+Headteacher